LeSpocky/ptxdist/doc/welcome.rst

 But Linux is only half of the story.
 Besides the kernel, a Linux based embedded system consists of a “userland”: a filesystem, containing all the small tools which form a small Unix system.
-Only the combination of the kernel and a Userland let’s the developer run “normal” processes on his x86 development machine as well as on his embedded target.
+Only the combination of the kernel and a Userland lets the developer run “normal” processes on his x86 development machine as well as on his embedded target.

 Linux = Embedded Linux